zakjan/cert-chain-resolver/README.md

 This application downloads all intermediate CA certificates for a given SSL server certificate.
 It can help you fix the *incomplete certificate chain* issue, also reported as *Extra download* by [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/).

+See Releases for prebuilt binaries or build it yourself.

-NOTE: In case of troubles with Go you can try the alternative shell script in [shell](https://github.com/zakjan/cert-chain-resolver/tree/shell) branch.
+NOTE: In case of troubles with Go you can try the deprecated shell script in [shell](https://github.com/zakjan/cert-chain-resolver/tree/shell) branch.

 ## Usage